 - National Health Registry maintained in accordance with the Act No. 285/2002 Coll., on the Donation, Procurement and Transplantations of Tissues and Organs and on Amendments to Some Acts (Transplantation Act),

 - data from information systems on infectious diseases maintained in accordance with the Act No. 258/2000 Coll. on Protection of Public Health and Amendment to Some Related Acts,

 In compliance with § 70 par.
 3 of the Act No. 372/2011 Coll., on Health Services and Conditions of Their Provision (Act on Health Services), the administration of the National Health Information System (NHIS) has been delegated by the Ministry of Health of the Czech Republic (MZ CR) to the Institute of Health Information and Statistics of the Czech Republic (IHIS CR).
 The extent of the mandate is defined in § 72 par.
 1, letters a) to d) and f) of the above-mentioned Act.

 IHIS CR was explicitly commissioned by the administration of:

 a) data from the Programme of Statistical Investigations of the Ministry of Health, collected in accordance with the Act No. 89/1995 Coll., on the National Statistical Service,

-c) National Register of Health Services Providers,
+c) National Registry of Health Services Providers,

-d) National Register of Healthcare Professionals,
+d) National Registry of Healthcare Professionals,

 e) data from information systems on infectious diseases maintained in accordance with the Act No. 258/2000 Coll. on Protection of Public Health and Amendment to Some Related Acts.